 It helps many professional table tennis players to win numerous championships over the years.
-It is the prominent leader among rubber profile and presents the absolute finest quality of rubber.
+It is the prominent leader among rubber profiles and presents the absolute finest quality of rubber.
 It is one of the first rubber blending natural and synthetic rubbers.

 Yasaka Mark V Performance